 Roasted Vegetable Chickpea Salad

 ***Before we start – have you signed up for my email newsletters?
 You’ll get new recipes, cooking tips, menu suggestions, kitchen deals – and more!
 Click here to signup.*** This salad has a long history.
 Very long.
 It started about three (maybe four?) years ago when I ate dinner with an excellent cook named Batya.
 She made a salad with some roasted vegetables and chickpeas, and I absolutely loved it.
 I went home and copied it, and served it to my sister.
 My sister loved it, and made it again, for me, when I visited her.
 Then I forgot about this salad, and I thought my sister did too.
 Fast forward a couple of years, when I spent the weekend at my sister's house.
-As I have mentioned … [Read more...]
+As I have mentioned many, … [Read more...]

 Baked Butternut Squash Fries